-4.1.
-Simulated data sets
+4.1 Simulated data sets

 To objectively compare with the existing algorithms, we first tested our algorithm on simulated data sets.
-We synthesized problem instances as follows.
+We synthesised problem instances as follows.
 First, a motif consensus of length l was generated by randomly picking l bases.
 Second, we randomly selected d positions from the consensus and mutated the base at each position to a random base, which could be the same as the original base.
 This generates one instance of the motif.
 We repeated this process to obtain t instances.
 Third, we randomly generated t background sequences of length n each.
 Finally, we assign each motif instance to a random position in a background sequence.
 This procedure generates t sequences, each containing exactly one instance of the motif.
 All random choices were made independently and with equal base frequencies.

-We first focused on the (15, 4)-motif challenge problem, which is one of the most popular benchmarks for many motif finding programs.
+We first focused on the (15,4)-motif challenge problem, which is one of the most popular benchmarks for many motif finding programs.
 We fixed the number of sequences to 20, and varied the length of each sequence from 400 to 1000.
 Since our algorithm is stochastic, we repeated our algorithm multiple times, and terminated it once the motif was found.
-Table 2 shows the mean and median running time of our algorithm.
-For each sequence length, the results are based on 10 independent runs on 5 sets of sequences.
-Table 2 also shows the running time of two of the best combinatorial-search motif finding algorithms: Projection [2], a random projection based algorithm, and Weeder, a suffix tree based enumeration algorithm [14].
-The running time of Weeder was taken from the original paper published almost 7 years ago [14].
-According to the original authors, the running time was based on an 89% success probability.
-Unfortunately we were not able to repeat the experiments ourselves since the program is not available.
-The program Projection was downloaded from the original author's website (http://cse.wustl.edu/ jbuhler) and we tested the program on the same data sets as for our algorithm.
-The number of iterations of Projection is pre-determined by its parameters, so its running time does not vary between runs and the mean is almost the same as the median.
-Therefore only the mean results are shown for Projection.
+Table 2 shows the mean running time of our algorithm and several competing algorithms, including GALF-P (Chan et al., 2008), Projection (Buhler and Tompa, 2002) and Weeder (Pavesi et al., 2001).
+GALF-P is one of the best genetic algorithm-based motif finding program, while Projection and Weeder are two of the best combinatorial-search motif finding algorithms.
+Projection is based on random projection.
+Weeder is a suffix tree-based enumeration algorithm.
+For each sequence length, the results are based on ten independent runs on five sets of sequences.
+The running time of Weeder was taken from the original paper published almost seven years ago (Pavesi et al., 2001), and was based on an 89% success probability.
+We were not able to repeat the experiments ourselves since the original program is not available any more.
+The new Weeder software only allows motif lengths up to 12 bases.
+The Projection and GALF-P programs were downloaded from the original author's websites and were tested on the same data sets as for our algorithm.
+The number of iterations of Projection is pre-determined by its parameters, so its running time does not vary between runs.
 PSO-motif and Projection were able to recover all the embedded motifs with 100% accuracy.
+Motifs found by GALF-P were nearly similar to the embedded motifs, with some tolerable differences, e.g., a shift in the final motifs.
 Weeder is generally slower than Projection and PSO-motif.
-While PSO-motif and Projection have similar running time, the running time of Projection increases more rapidly with the length of the input sequences.
+The running time of GALF-P is close to PSO-motif on long input sequences, but for shorter sequences PSO-motif is much faster.
+While PSO-motif and Projection have similar running time in Tables 2 and 3, the running time of Projection increases more rapidly with the length of the input sequences.
 Furthermore, the number of iterations in Projection has to be estimated from the motif length and the number of mismatches in advance.
 If a user does not know the number of mismatches, one either has to use a large number of iterations which requires a prolonged running time, or use a small number of iterations with the risk of missing the real motif.